Surplus Asset Disposition: What It Is and How To Do IT

 Classify assets consistently so they can be compared and prioritized:

-• Inactive → no usage in defined time window.
+• Inactive: Assets with no usage within a defined time window

 This framework gives you a clear picture of what to act on first.